smithgeoffrey/go-coop/README.md

 [4] I want to try vendoring with `https://github.com/golang/dep`.
 I installed it using `brew install dep` (laptop) and `go get -u github.com/golang/dep/...` (raspberry pi).
 For a debugger, I want to try

 [5] See https://lincolnloop.com/blog/debugging-go-code/.
-I want to try delv versus godebug at https://github.com/derekparker/delve and https://github.com/mailgun/godebug, respectively, and whatever GoLand's IDE has if anything.
+I want to try delv versus godebug at https://github.com/derekparker/delve and https://github.com/mailgun/godebug, respectively, and whatever my IDE has if anything.

 [5] Bashrc: